-Some our staff favorites became best sellers, while others stayed under the radar.
+Some our staff favorites became best sellers, while others have remained under the radar.

-Here’s our list of the best medical thrillers of the past decade.
+Without further ado, here’s our list of the best medical thrillers of this century.

 This medical-and-psychic thriller ranks among King’s best.